ow2-proactive/scheduling-abstraction-layer/endpoints/4-edge-endpoints.md

 - `ipAddresses`: A list of IP addresses associated with the node, including both PUBLIC_IP and PRIVATE_IP with IP Version specified as V4.
 - `nodeProperties`:
   - `providerId`: The ID of the provider.
 Default is `"1"`.
+  - `price`: The price of the edge node source.
   - `numberOfCores`: A string  representing number of hardware cores (e.g., `"1"`).
   - `memory`: The hardware memory in GB (e.g., `"1"`)
   - `disk`: The hardware storage space in GB (e.g., `"1.0"`).